Tetralogy of Fallot

-Tetralogy of Fallot is a congenital heart defect that is associated with four specific defects inside the heart.
-These defects include:
+Tetralogy of Fallot is a congenital heart condition that is associated with four specific defects inside the heart.

 - Ventricular septal defect – a hole in the heart between two lower chambers

-- Pulmonary stenosis – the pulmonary valve is tight and does not open properly which limits the amount of blood able to go to the lungs
+- Pulmonary stenosis – a tight pulmonary valve that does not open properly, which limits the amount of blood that gets to the lungs

-- Overriding aorta – which means the aortic is located directly over the ventricular septal defect
+- Overriding aorta – the aortic valve located directly over the ventricular septal defect

-There are several ways a tetralogy of fallot may present itself.
-A common symptom is when the baby's lips and tongue turn blue or purple due to low oxygen levels.
+A common symptom of tetralogy of Fallot is when the baby's lips and tongue turn blue or purple due to low oxygen levels.